The University is not responsible for external opportunities or the content on external websites, which may change without notice.

 Free professional development sessions online for those interested in pursuing art as a career or those just curious about the process.
 Open to artists of all levels and disciplines.

-ART/WORK Professional Development Sessions are held on the first Thursday of the month at 6:00 pm MT.
+ART/WORK Professional Development sessions are typically held on the first Thursday of the month at 6:00 pm MT.
+Find recorded videos from past sessions on the AAC YouTube Channel.

 Alberta Registered Music Teachers' Association (ARMTA)